 PAINTING WITH MY PEEPS: THE THEME

 As I was envisioning this party, I wanted it to be a completely different spin on a traditional Easter party of soft pastel colors and delicate accents.
 I wanted this party to be bright, bold, funky and artsy!
 I’ve always loved the look of Peeps…they are graphic and fun and a true icon of Easter.
 I knew they would be perfect for the style and look that I was going for.
 I first created the backdrop for the party by creating a Peeps stencil.
-(You can download the PDF stencil, along with all of the other free printables, in the printable library—more info at the bottom of this post.)
+(You can download the PDF stencil, along with all of the other free printables, in the printable library, under the ‘Easter’ category.)
 Then, I picked up some poster board in blue, pink, and yellow and traced the peeps.
 To add to the funky, painterly look, I whipped out my paint brushes and painted thick black outlines around the edges of the Peeps.
 Then I also painted some eggs and a paint brush too!
 Next, I added a bold black and white striped tablecloth and moved on to thinking about some fun, Peeps-inspired artsy foods and party activities.

 PAINTING WITH MY PEEPS: PAINTING COOKIES

 Our first activity at the Painting With My Peeps party was painting Easter egg sugar cookies with white royal icing.
 I recently found this Wilton Cake Paint at my local Michael’s Craft store and I was really excited that it worked perfectly with this party theme!
 The little artists loved painting their egg cookies!
 They couldn’t believe the paint was edible!
 Make sure you purchase the decorating brushes too.
 They worked so well and they are food safe for decorating (and of course, nibbling) your creation.